tlong314/tlong314.github.io/README.md

 ## Tournament Viewer (Figma)

-This screen represents a fictional fighting game tournament "CMG Fighters Tournament".
+This screen represents the online homepage for a fictional fighting game tournament named "CMG Fighters Tournament 2023".
 A screenshot of a retro-style fighting game is placed in the center to represent the output of a video player that would stream tournament news, player interviews, and match replays.
-The rest of the screen (all components, fonts, icons) were created in Figma.
+The rest of the screen (page components, fonts styles, icons, color gradients, and everything else) was created in Figma.

 ![alt text](https://raw.githubusercontent.com/tlong314/tlong314.github.io/main/TournamentViewer.png)